 Through my previous work I was exposed to different states in the volatile Northern part of Nigeria.
 This was with National Stop the Transmission of Polio (NSTOP).
 NSTOP is a Non-government organization that is being sponsored by Center for Disease Control and Prevention (CDC), in collaboration with Nigerian National Primary Health Care Development Agency (NPHCDA).
 It supports mainly routine immunization and maternal health care services in the under-served and hard to reach communities.

 I am an experimental economist interested in studying personal networks.
 I was first attracted to network analysis because I realized the importance social networks (like immigrant or ethnic networks) have in international trade.
 I then helped design lab experiments that investigated the role of networks in improving market efficiency when contracts were not perfectly enforceable (like in international markets).
 Some of my previous research is related to economic development and I am excited about understanding how support networks can improve health outcomes for mothers and children in Uganda.

-I am an Experimental Economist with extensive experience designing lab in the field experiments and with a proven record of high quality field research.
-I already designed and supervised field experiments in Bolivia, Bosnia, Cambodia, China, Colombia, Georgia, Guatemala, India, Iran, Italy, Kenya, Kosovo, Philippines, Sierra Leone, Tajikistan, Thailand, Togo, and Vietnam.
-My papers appear in the top peer-reviewed economic journals and popular press (http://www.alessandracassar.net).
+I am an Experimental Economist with extensive experience designing lab and lab in the field experiments with a proven record of high quality field research.
+I obtain and manage grants from both private foundations and public agencies like the National Science Foundation.
+I already designed and supervised field experiments in Bolivia, Bosnia, Cambodia, China, Colombia, Georgia, Guatemala, India, Iran, Italy, Kenya, Kosovo, Philippines, Sierra Leone, Solomon Island, Tajikistan, Thailand, Togo, and Vietnam.
+My papers appear in peer-reviewed economic journals and popular press (http://www.alessandracassar.net).